A Step-by-Step Guide to the Home Building Process

 8. Finish mechanical trims; install bathroom fixtures: Light fixtures, outlets and switches are installed and the electrical panel is completed.
 HVAC equipment is installed and registers completed.
 Sinks, toilets and faucets are put in place.

-9. Install mirrors, shower doors and finish flooring; finish exterior landscaping: Mirrors, shower doors and carpeting are installed, and final cleanup takes place.
+9. Install mirrors, shower doors and finish flooring; finish exterior landscaping: Mirrors, shower doors and carpeting are installed and final cleanup takes place.
 Trees, shrubs and grass are planted and other exterior landscaping completed.

-A Few Words about Inspections: Your new home will be inspected periodically during the course of construction.
+A Few Words About Inspections: Your new home will be inspected periodically during the course of construction.
 In addition to mandated inspections for code compliance, your builder may conduct quality checks at critical points in the process.
 (In the story above, we point out when these inspections typically take place.)
 The idea is to catch as many potential problems as possible before construction is finished, though some issues may not surface until you’ve lived in the home for a period of time.

-Talk to your builder early on about attending inspections, with or without your real-estate agent.
+A survey of the New Home Source Insights Panel found that most panelists are interested in tracking the progress of their new homes – whether that be via email communication from the builder, drivebys or even through the use of drones.
+Before you head to the homesite unannounced, talk to your builder early on about attending inspections, with or without your real-estate agent.
 Even if your presence is not required, it’s an opportunity to learn more about what’s behind the walls of your new home and how everything works.
 If you’re planning to hire your own inspector to do an additional review of the home, notify your builder prior to the start of construction.

 For safety as well as logistical reasons, builders discourage customers from dropping in unannounced at the construction site.
 If you’d like to pay a visit, be sure to arrange it in advance.
 Chances are your builder will conduct regular walkthroughs to bring you up to speed on the progress of the work.